Joker (The Dark Knight): Influence on other characters

-Bérénice Marlohe cited Ledger's performance as the Joker as an inspiration for her portrayal of Sévérine in the James Bond film Skyfall, specifically in regards to Sévérine's psychological instability, which Marlohe added to her performance in a subtle way, as the script didn't make the Bond girl's "craziness" obvious.
-Seth Gabel was pitched to play Count Vertigo in Arrow as a character inspired by Ledger's Joker, which he felt incredibly intimidating for him initially, so to avoid being redundant, Gabel tried to find his own version of the level of freedon Ledger's Joker had, an intimate relationship to violence and psychosis of his own.
+Bérénice Marlohe cited Ledger's performance as the Joker as an inspiration for her portrayal of Sévérine in the James Bond film Skyfall.

+Seth Gabel was pitched to play Count Vertigo in Arrow as a character inspired by Ledger's Joker.
+To avoid simply imitating Ledger's performance, Gabel tried to find his own version of the level of freedom Ledger's Joker had, an intimate relationship to violence and psychosis of his own.
 Iwan Rheon admitted to have used Ledger's Joker as a reference for his performance as Ramsay Bolton in Game of Thrones.

 In regards to Jesse Eisenberg's performance as Lex Luthor in the DC Extended Universe (DCEU) film Batman v Superman: Dawn of Justice, Ben Affleck compared Eisenberg's Luthor to Ledger's Joker, feeling that Luthor was the best character in the film due to being grounded to reality and that Eisenberg improved all of his scenes to the point of creating a "whole psychology" for Luthor instead of portraying him as a "one-dimensional" villain.

-On playing N'Jadaka / Erik "Killmonger" Stevens in the Marvel Cinematic Universe (MCU) film Black Panther, Michael B. Jordan expressed his admiration for both Ledger's Joker performance, feeling that Ledger's portrayal, as well as Michael Fassbender's Magneto, motivated an actor to deliver an awesome performance as a comic book movie villain.
-Discussing his forthcoming portrayal as Kang the Conqueror in the MCU film Ant-Man and the Wasp: Quantumania in anticipation of his further appearances as the character in Avengers: The Kang Dynasty and Avengers: Secret Wars, fellow Marvel actor Jonathan Majors named Ledger's Joker as one of his inspirations to play Kang, having admired his Joker version for how far Ledger was willing to physically go during filming of The Dark Knight and for his character's complexity of good and evil, the latter deeply connecting with Majors due to growing up with a few criminals who displayed moral duality from time to time.
-To play The Tracker in John Wick: Chapter 4, Shamier Anderson looked at and studied Ledger's Joker due to both characters similarly lacking a backstory, wondering himself on how his character ended up the person he is in the film and even having his character's notebook taken home to write on it or engraving his name in several of the character's items, crediting that for the positive response The Tracker has received from the John Wick fans.
-Ledger's The Dark Knight co-star David Dastmalchian revealed that in order to play Jack Delroy in Late Night with the Devil, the Cairnes brothers sent him footage of Don Lane, reminding him of the interview he had with Tom Waits that inspired Ledger's Joker, finding pretty cool the likelihood of shared inspiration.
-On designing the titular character of his upcoming film Wolf Man, Leigh Whannell said that despite all werewolf designs across cinema, his biggest inspiration was Ledger's Joker due to staying true to the original character but taking it to another level, so he did that but creating his own version of a werewolf with makeup artist Arjen Tuiten.
+On playing N'Jadaka / Erik "Killmonger" Stevens in the Marvel Cinematic Universe (MCU) film Black Panther, Michael B. Jordan said that both Ledger's performance as the Joker, as well as Michael Fassbender's Magneto, motivated him to deliver the best performance he could.

+Discussing his forthcoming portrayal as Kang the Conqueror in the MCU film Ant-Man and the Wasp: Quantumania in anticipation of his further appearances as the character in Avengers: The Kang Dynasty and Avengers: Secret Wars, fellow Marvel actor Jonathan Majors named Ledger's Joker as one of his inspirations to play the character.

+To play the Tracker in John Wick: Chapter 4, Shamier Anderson studied Ledger's Joker due to both characters lacking a backstory.

+In the final scene of Joker: Folie à Deux (2024), directed by Todd Phillips, the character Arthur Fleck, portrayed by Joaquin Phoenix, is fatally stabbed by a young inmate at Arkham State Hospital, portrayed by Connor Storrie.
+As Arthur lies dying, the inmate is seen in the background carving a Glasgow smile into his own face with a shank.
+The ending was met with widespread negative reactions, as many critics and viewers rejected the idea that Storrie's character represents the "real" Joker.
+However, Phillips has clearly stated that this film series does not exist within the same universe as Nolan's The Dark Knight trilogy, or any other media.

+On designing the werewolf character Dan Kiel in his 2025 supernatural horror film film Wolf Man, Leigh Whannell said that despite all werewolf designs across cinema, his biggest inspiration was Ledger's Joker.